Arrhythmias

 INVASIVE AREA

-Diagnostic electrophysiological studies: Through puncture of the femoral vein(s), special catheters are introduced into the heart that can record its electrical activity and stimulate it to induce the arrhythmia.
-In this way, it is possible to determine the mechanism that triggers it and where it originates.
+Diagnostic electrophysiological studies: Special catheters are inserted via the femoral vein/s and guided to the heart in order to record its electrical activity and stimulate it to induce the arrhythmia.
+This makes it possible to determine the mechanism that triggers the arrhythmia and its origin.

-Catheter ablation: Once the diagnostic electrophysiological study has been performed, and in the same procedure, a special catheter capable of applying heat is introduced to destroy the arrhythmogenic area causing the tachycardia.
+Catheter ablation: Once the diagnostic electrophysiological study has been completed, during the same procedure, a special catheter is introduced that can apply heat to destroy the arrhythmogenic area causing the tachycardia.
 This procedure is currently performed to treat most supraventricular and ventricular tachycardias.

-Catheter ablation with mapping system: sometimes, to perform catheter ablation, it is necessary to create a map of the heart that helps locate the origin of the arrhythmia.
+Catheter ablation with mapping system: to perform a catheter ablation is sometimes necessary to create a map of the heart that helps locate the origin of the arrhythmia.
 This technique is used for more complex arrhythmias and for the treatment of atrial fibrillation by ablation.

-Electrical cardioversion: To restore the heart’s normal rhythm when there is a prolonged arrhythmia, generally atrial fibrillation, electrical cardioversion may be performed.
+Electrical cardioversion: this procedure may be performed to restore the heart’s normal rhythm when there is a prolonged arrhythmia, generally atrial fibrillation.
 After the patient is sedated, an electrical shock is delivered to the chest wall, restoring the normal rhythm.

-Pacemaker implantation: By puncturing a subclavian vein, one or two leads are introduced into the heart and connected to a pacemaker.
-This is placed in a pocket under the skin, in the left or right subclavicular area.
-It is used to treat bradycardias by monitoring the heart and, when necessary, pacing to prevent cardiac pauses or symptomatic slow rhythms.
+Pacemaker implantation: one or two leads are introduced via the subclavian vein, guided to the heart and connected to a pacemaker.
+This is placed in a pocket under the skin, either in the left or right subclavicular area.
+This device is used to treat bradycardia by monitoring the heart and, when necessary, pacing to prevent cardiac pauses or symptomatic slow rhythms.

 Defibrillator implantation: the implantation technique is similar to that of a pacemaker, but the defibrillator, in addition to having a pacemaker function, is able to treat fast ventricular arrhythmias that are life-threatening, such as ventricular tachycardia or ventricular fibrillation.

-Cardiac resynchronization device implantation: These are special pacemakers or defibrillators with three leads: one for the right atrium, another for the right ventricle, and the third for the left ventricle.
-The aim is to synchronize cardiac pacing and improve symptoms of heart failure, such as shortness of breath and fatigue, as well as improve heart function.
+Cardiac resynchronization device implantation: These are special pacemakers or defibrillators that have three leads: one for the right atrium, another for the right ventricle, and the third for the left ventricle.
+The aim of the device is to synchronize heart stimulation and improve symptoms of heart failure, such as shortness of breath and fatigue, in addition to improving heart function.
 As it is a defibrillator, it also protects against potentially dangerous arrhythmias.

-Málaga, at the forefront of clinical care for patients with cardiovascular disease
+Málaga, at the forefront of clinical care for patients with cardiovascular diseases

-The mission of the Heart Area at Hospital Clínico Universitario Virgen de la Victoria is to improve people’s quality of life and address vascular health challenges in an innovative and sustainable way, in a welcoming, high-quality, safe, and personalized environment.
+The mission of the Heart Centre at Hospital Clínico Universitario Virgen de la Victoria is to improve people’s quality of life, addressing our patients’ vascular health challenges in innovative, sustainable ways, within a personalized environment that is welcoming, high-quality and safe.

 Resources of interest